-If you live in the Barossa, or surrounding areas, and want to get involved in organising local events or want to have a voice in your community then register your interest via email or by filling out the attached pdf form.
+If you live, work or play in the Barossa (or surrounding areas) and want to get involved in organising local events or want to have a voice in your community then register your interest via email or by filling out the attached pdf form.

 What is YAC Barossa?

 A YAC is a group of young people that meet on a regular basis.
 They share ideas and work together to develop solutions to issues that affect their lives and communities.

 YACs brainstorm ideas to make their communities a better place for young people to live.
 They plan and deliver programs such as Youth Week, community events and competitions.
 They speak out for the young people of the community and provide advice to organisations who are seeking youth opinion.

 We encourage all young people considering joining YAC Barossa to attend one meeting as a guest first, to ensure that you like the way our meetings are run, meet all the group and see if this type of Committee is for you.

 What's in it for me?

 - Have a say in your local community

 YAC Barossa meet the last Tuesday of every month in the Council Chambers from 6pm till 8pm.
 Check out YAC Barossa Facebook page for updates.